epfl-ada/ada-2021-project-aficionada/README.md

 # ADA made me famous!

+## Website
+The main findings of this project can be found on the following website: https://manoui.github.io/website/

 ## Abstract
 ### “Shoot for the moon.
 Even if you miss, you'll land among the stars.”
 Norman Vincent Peale

 Did you ever dream of your words like the ones of Shakespeare, Einstein, or Trump remaining forever etched in the memory of humanity?
 Would you like to be famous?
 Then this project might help you!

 We decided to explore what makes a famous quote.
 Is it its length?
 It’s topic?
 Or something only a proper EDA could reveal?
 The idea is to study a maximum number of features of quotes evaluated as ‘famous’ in order to try to characterize the perfect quote.
 Maybe this study will reveal some hidden patterns about them.
 Combined with Machine Learning (ML) and Natural Language Processing(NLP), we could create a perfect quote generator and try to become famous thanks to ADA!

-The main findings of this project can be found on the following website: https://manoui.github.io/website/

 ## Methods
 You can find all the steps and methods detailed on the M3 notebook, if you are only interested in a specific part, use the index.